As an Amazon Associate I earn from qualifying purchases.

 When tackling a new basic recipe, try these adjustments, in order:

-Too many air bubbles are often the cause of your problems – especially if you notice your cake rising well in the oven, but falling after you take it out.
-Here’s a handy chart to use when changing the amount of leavening:
+The amount of leavening agent you use – baking powder or baking soda – is the single-biggest factor in whether your cake will rise or fall.
+At high-altitude, too many air bubbles are often the cause of your problems – especially if you notice your cake rising well in the oven, but falling after you take it out.
+Adjusting the leavening downward is your first step.

 Second – decrease sugar and increase liquid (do both of these together).

-At high-altitude, our flour is usually much drier than at sea level, so we end up with recipes that have a whacky sugar-to-liquid ratio.
+At high-altitude, our flour is usually much drier and “thirstier” than at sea level, so we end up with recipes that have a whacky sugar-to-liquid ratio.
 Excess sugar weakens the cell structure of your bubbles, so need to cut it down a bit.
+The flour absorbs more liquid than normal, so you need to add a bit more to compensate.
 Check the chart at the link above.
-For rich cakes, I add liquid in the form of an extra egg white.
+Usually a tablespoon of milk or water per cup of flour will do the trick.
+For rich cakes, I add liquid in the form of an extra egg or egg white.

 Third – increase flour.

 More flour gives your cake more support.
-I usually start with 2 tablespoons per recipe, making 2 8″ or 9″ rounds.
+I usually start with 1 tablespoon per cup of flour in the existing recipe.

 If your cakes are falling – even at sea level – baking at too low a temperature is a very common culprit.
-350° for a typical cake mix filled with emulsifiers and other suspension aides is probably fine – but from scratch, 375° is more common.
+350°F for a typical cake mix filled with emulsifiers and other suspension aides is probably fine – but from scratch, 375°F is more common.
+This higher heat allows the cake suspension to set faster, locking in the structure that’s been built already.

 Be sure to check your actual oven temp versus relying on your oven thermostat.
 They are notoriously inaccurate.
-Mine, for example, is about 10 degrees low at 350F and even more as it calls for higher temps.
+Mine, for example, is about 10 degrees low at 350°F and even more as it calls for higher temps.
+(I keep this probe thermometer handy just for this reason.)
 Plus, it takes a lot longer to reach this temperature than your little oven beeper will lead you to believe.
-Click here for a good, inexpensive oven thermometer.

 With this combination, and maybe a bit more tweaking, I can usually get a cake that forms a smooth dome, isn’t dry, and stays set upon cooling.